 The Times -v- Thomas (“Slab”) Murphy: Led the only successful legal action in which a Chief of Staff of the Provisional IRA was proven, in court, to be the head of a terrorist organisation.

 Jason has successfully represented a number of personalities in respect of criminal allegations made against them, including John Leslie.

 Jason has advised, organised and managed numerous domestic and international campaigns on a variety of matters, from justice against the Omagh Bombers to www.freebelarusnow.org.

-As well as representing private clients in personal and commercial matters, Matthew is an expert in public international law, domestic and international human rights law, litigation (counterterrorism and multi-jurisdictional), and campaign management and has a wide-ranging academic background in international humanitarian law and its frameworks, U.S. Constitutional practice and theories of criminal justice.
-He possesses extensive experience in the management and gathering of complex evidence as well as practical hands-on knowledge of innocence and mitigation investigation.
+Matthew is an expert in public international law, domestic and international human rights law, litigation (counter-terrorism and multi-jurisdictional), and campaign management and has a wide-ranging academic background in international humanitarian law and its frameworks, constitutional law and practice, and criminal justice.
+He has extensive experience in the management and gathering of complex evidence as well as practical hands-on knowledge of innocence and mitigation investigation.

 Matthew has managed an array of complex legal actions relating to the prosecution of terrorists, terrorist organisations, their sponsors and supporters.
 These include:

 Breslin & Ors -v- Murphy & Daly (2013): Led the successful civil retrial of two members of the Real IRA for the 1998 bombing of Omagh in the Belfast High Court.

 Commissioner of Police of the Metropolis v.
 Kevin Maxwell (2013): Supervised the representation of Kevin Maxwell, a black and gay former counter-terror officer, in his claims of harassment and discrimination against the Metropolitan Police at the Employment Appeal Tribunal.
 The MET was found guilty of 41 counts of racism and discrimination.